 Join the regular crowd at Bull & Gate, which serves up a variety of roasts every Sunday.
-Choose from the traditional chicken, lamb, sirloin of beef or roast pork rack – or try out one of its vegetarian options, such as regularly changing and inventive nut roasts and Wellingtons.
-Every roast comes with Yorkshire or vegan puddings, plus meat or veggie gravy.
+The menu features tasty vegetarian options, such as inventive nut roasts and wellingtons, as well as traditional meat roasts.
+Every roast comes with mouthwatering sides, Yorkshire or vegan puddings, plus meat or veggie gravy.

-Do some good for your stomach but also society with a Sunday roast at Brixton’s vegan hangout Café Van Gogh.
-This not-for-profit social enterprise trains people with learning difficulties and mental health conditions, and it also serves a top vegan Sunday roast in London: nut and butternut squash Wellington on with oodles of red onion gravy.
+Enjoy seasonal plant-based Sunday roast at Brixton’s colourful vegan hangout Cafe Van Gogh.
+This not-for-profit social enterprise trains people with learning difficulties and mental health conditions.
+It also serves a top vegan Sunday roast in London: nut and butternut squash Wellington served with kale and pumpkin seed pesto, and red onion gravy.

 Snap up a bargain Sunday lunch at Islington’s Old Queen’s Head pub, featuring a lively vibe in a traditional setting.
 Longhorn beef, lamb and chicken are all tempting options for a lazy afternoon with Bloody Marys, board games and Sunday newspapers.
-But its vegan mushroom Wellington is a perfect match for all that meatiness.
+But its vegan mushroom wellington with vegetable gravy is a perfect match for all that meatiness.

 Best Sunday lunch for a special occasion